sdpasa/coursera_3/README.md

 Changes the names of the variables,
 Create a tidy set with the average of each variable for each activity and each subject, Write the data set to the tidy_data.txt file.

+Make sure to run the script in the same direcotory where you performed the command "setwd("/your/project/path")